aeternity/protocol/AENS.md

 We do not require an additional fee for extending the lease.

 The `pointers` field SHOULD NOT contain multiple entries with the same key.
+The `pointers` can point to one of: account address, oracle id, channel id or contract id.

 #### Transfer